Prestigious Fellowship of the Royal Academy of Engineering awarded to Surrey professors

 Professor Lu is President and Vice-Chancellor of the University of Surrey.
 He is one of the world’s highly cited chemical engineers and nanotechnologists.
 He has made several landmark contributions to the synthesis, surface characterisation and applications of nanoporous materials, nanocrystalline oxide photocatalysts and electrochemical materials for renewable energy conversion and storage.
 He is currently a member of the Prime Minister’s Council for Science and Technology, and Board Director of UK Research and Innovation and National Physical Laboratory.

-Professor Hilton, Distinguished Professor at the University of Surrey and Director of the Centre for Vision, Speech and Signal Processing (CVSSP) since 2012, is one of the eminent researchers in computer vision research.
-CVSSP, which celebrated its 30th anniversary earlier this year, is among the largest research centres specialising in AI and audio-visual machine perception, and is ranked 1st in Computer Vision in the UK, 3rd in Europe and 11th in the world.
-Over 30 years, the centre has also pioneered technology underpinning award-winning spin out companies in the biometric, communication, medical and creative industries.
+Adrian Hilton, Distinguished Professor at the University of Surrey and Director of the Centre for Vision, Speech and Signal Processing (CVSSP) since 2012, is one of the eminent researchers in computer vision.
+CVSSP, which celebrated its 30th anniversary earlier this year, is among the largest research centres in the UK specialising in AI and audio-visual machine perception.
+The centre is ranked 1st in Computer Vision in the UK, 3rd in Europe and 11th in the world.
+Over the past three decades, the centre has pioneered technology underpinning award-winning spin out companies in the biometric, communication, medical and creative industries.

 The Surrey professors will now join nearly 1,600 renowned engineers from both industry and academia.

 The Academy’s Fellowship is a very prestigious recognition awarded to inspiring engineering leaders from the UK and around the world for their outstanding impact in the field.
 Each year there are about 50 fellows elected by their peers.